 Among Axos Bank’s checking options is an account that earns just as well, if not better, than many high-yield savings accounts.

-Rewards Checking is an interest-bearing checking account that delivers three task-based tiers of interest, with the potential to earn up to a total of 1.25% APY when combined.
-This easily makes it one of the best checking accounts on the market right now.
+Rewards Checking is an interest-bearing checking account that delivers five task-based tiers of interest, with the potential to earn up to a total of 1.00% APY when combined.

 Here is how to earn the top rate: